 Fortunately, I’ve come to learn that it’s quite the opposite.
 Here’s my story…

-While pursuing my diploma in holistic nutrition full time, I was also completing my master’s degree, working retail, and supply teaching as I phased out of my former career as a teacher.
+While pursuing my diploma in holistic nutrition full-time, I was also completing my master’s degree, working retail, and supply teaching as I phased out of my former career as a teacher.

-I survived off coffee for breakfast, and unintentionally fasted until around 1pm when I ate my salad for lunch.
+I survived off coffee for breakfast and unintentionally fasted until around 1pm when I ate my salad for lunch.

 At the time, I thought I had energy but looking back, I was just burning through cortisol and adrenaline.

-I’d always had regular 28 day periods, but they had become irregular (from 25 to 45 days… it was so unusual to me).
+I’d always had regular 28 day periods, but they had become irregular (from 25 to 45 days… it was so unusual for me).
 I was getting deep cystic acne on my jawline and neck, my hair was falling out, and I always craved sugar.

 I eventually went to my MD who ran bloodwork and an ultrasound.
 The ultrasound detected a string of pearls on my ovaries, but all of my hormones came back within normal range.
 They diagnosed me with PCOS.

-Like you, I went home to google PCOS only to learn it’s the “number one cause of infertility.”
+Like you, I went home to Google PCOS only to learn it’s the “number one cause of infertility.”